 - Distrusting own opinion or beliefs

-Low self esteem isn’t a life sentence and even small changes – such as finding self acceptance or combating self-criticism – may make a big difference to the quality of your life.
+Low self-esteem isn’t a life sentence and even small changes – such as finding self-acceptance or addressing self-criticism, can make a big difference to the quality of your life.

 If you suffer from low self-esteem, you might find it difficult to turn to others for support as you may not see the value in investing in yourself.
 It can be difficult to see your own true self-worth objectively, but a trained, impartial therapist will be able to help you.
 A quick phone call or email to a counsellor may be the start of restoring your self-esteem and giving you the new lease of life that you deserve.